MatthieuGirard/2015-team-onebeat/README.md

 __I with differents machines states :

 state of the application (AUTHENTIFICATION, WIFI, ...)
+The view can modify the state of one/some machine state (when click event on button => AUTENTIFICATION.setState(TryConnect) )

 __II with a controler for an activity :

-observe activity event (click)

-observe machine state (wifi_on => wifi_off)

-and choose what operation execute on the view when event/state changing.

-the controler decide what's is the request to make with the current state and apply downloaded data to the view.
+the controler only observe machine state, when a stateis reached it look if it has work to do :

+AUTHENTIFICATION(machine state) enter state : TryConnect

+=> get boolean for success auth

+=> display a loading component on the managed activity